PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Method

 \subsection{Pixelwise Refinement}

-As shown in Figure \ref{Overview}, the proposed algorithm estimates an anomaly map for an input image.
-We further improve the reliability of the anomaly map by using a refinement network $f$, trained in a supervised manner using an artificially created defect dataset $\mathcal{D}$.
+We further improve the reliability of the anomaly map by using a refinement network $f$, trained in a supervised manner using an artificially created defect image dataset $\mathcal{D}$.
 Let $\theta$ be parameters of $f$.
-We aim at training optimal parameters
+We aim to train optimal parameters

-$\mathcal{D}$ is composed of $(I, \hat{A}, A)$ pairs. $I$ is an artificially generated anomaly image, $A$ represents the ground-truth anomaly map of $I$, with 1 assigned to defect regions and 0 assigned to others. $\hat{A}$ is an anomaly map estimated from the proposed algorithm.
-We normalize each map into $[0,1]$ in the same way with~\cite{patchcore}. $\ell$ is a loss function between the refine $\Tilde{A} \triangleq f(I, \hat{A}; \theta)$ and the ground-truth $A$.
+$\mathcal{D}$ is composed of $(I, \hat{A}, A)$ pairs. $I$ is an artificially generated anomaly image, and $A$ represents the ground-truth anomaly map of $I$, with 1 assigned to defect regions and 0 assigned to others. $\hat{A}$ is an anomaly map estimated from the proposed algorithm.
+We normalize each map into $[0,1]$. $\ell$ is a loss function between the refine $\Tilde{A} \triangleq f(I, \hat{A}; \theta)$ and the ground-truth $A$.

-Each data in $\mathcal{D}$ is generated by exploiting the training images of MVTec AD.
-Figure~\ref{fig:data_make} shows generation process examples of data.
-First, we make the defect pattern in the form of a binary patch.
-To give the patch pattern variety, we created the patch shapes in a a hand drawing manner, as shown in Figure~\ref{fig:data_make}(a).
-Next, we generate a more complicated defect label $A$ by randomly resizing patterns and combining them.
-Finally, $I$ is given by

-where $\odot$ is Hadamard product operation and $I_\mathrm{clean}$ is an normal image with no defects. $I_\mathrm{defect}$ is an image for the defect region of $I$, and we obtain it using randomly sampled images from the MVTec AD dataset.
-Figure~\ref{fig:data_make}(b) shows examples of $I$.
+we create four different types of data for the dataset $\mathcal{D}$ with the same ratio.
+These four methods include CutPaste~\cite{li2021cutpaste}, CutPaste (scar)~\cite{li2021cutpaste}, DRÆM~\cite{zavrtanik2021draem}, and manual drawing.
+As pointed out in CutPaste, training with defects of varying sizes and shapes together prevents the network from optimizing in a naive direction and enables better generalization performance.
+This is a significant advantage in cases where real abnormal data is unknown.
+Figure~\ref{fig:data_make} shows the defect image examples generated by 4 methods from normal MVTec AD training data.
+Defects generated by each method have distinct characteristics.
+CutPaste creates rectangular defects in larger areas, while CutPaste (scar) produces more detailed and thinner defects.
+DR\AE M and manual methods generate a more complex variety defect patterns.

-We adopt the encoder-decoder architecture for refinement network.
-We develop the network structure similar to the Lee and Kim's network~\cite{lee2020multi} using DenseNet161~\cite{huang2017densely} backbone, but we make two modifications.
-First, refinement network takes as 4 channel inputs of an RGB image $I$ and an anomaly map $\hat{A}$.
-Second, following the early fusion method~\cite{imran2019depth}, we fused the features of $I$ and $\hat{A}$ after the first convolution layer.
-Figure~\ref{fig:refinement_network} shows the schematic structure of the pixelwise refinement network.
+We adopt the encoder-decoder architecture for $f$.
+The network structure is based on \cite{lee2020multi} that uses DenseNet161~\cite{huang2017densely} as the backbone, but we introduce two modifications to it.
+First, the refinement network takes 4-channel inputs of an RGB image $I$ and an anomaly map $\hat{A}$.
+Second, we apply the early fusion method~\cite{imran2019depth} and fuse the features of $I$ and $\hat{A}$ after the first convolution layer.
+A schematic structure of the pixel-wise refinement network is presented in Figure~\ref{fig:refinement_network}.